 7 – Getty Center

 It’s hard to really describe what the Getty Centre is?
 Or why you should take time out to go there.
-Of course, there is the museum with some exemplary works of art.
+Of course, there is a museum with some exemplary works of art.
 But there is more to the center than just that.
 Although with 1.3 million visitors a year to just the museum It is a very popular museum.

 Along with the Museum, the Center boasts impressive gardens and some fantastic architecture.
 It really is one of the best places in the world to really soak up some culture.
 It’s also very reasonably priced at FREE!